ryanliszewski/twitter-codepath-u/README.md

 - [x] User can pull to refresh.

 The following **additional** features are implemented:
+- [x] Added Splash Screen
+- [x] Changed UI of login in screen
+- [x] Customized Nav bar
+    - [x] Added Compose icon
+    - [x] Added twitter icon as the title
+    - [x] Added logout button
+- [x] User can logout of twitter by hitting the logout button.
+User is then directed back to the login page.
+- [x] Progress hud for tweet page.
+- [x] Custom formatted the time stamp just like twitters to display time as (s,m,h,d,w,m,y)
+- [x] Doesn't displays favorite and retweet count if they're 0.
+Updates them and displays the new count if the counts are incremented or decremented.
+- [x] For retweets (Replicated how twitter displays retweets.):
+    - [x] Displays the original tweet with all the correct data.
+Favorite Count, Retweet Count, time of tweet and all the correct user name.
+    - [x] Displays a veiw of the retweet logo and the user name of who retweeted the tweet.

 - [ ] List anything else that you can get done to improve the app functionality!